H4rtland/masters/week4/README.md

 a consistent 5% error, it uses sqrt(N) (where N is the number of events in a bin).

 ![image](https://github.com/H4rtland/masters/blob/master/week4/cross_section_data/output.png "")

+FitMass.cpp is renamed to FitFunction.cpp and is stripped of everything except the MyMassSpectrum class which is needed for the Python code to work.

 #### Resources